sporkupine/Paducah-Coffee-Site/README.md

   - ~~this will apparently be covered in the Forms section~~
   - array.filter, probably?
 - implement lazy loading and preloading for all components other than HomeComponent
+- potentially: add a footer with social media icons, sitemap, etc (Google all the info that should go in the footer)

 ### DONE: